Enforce Consistency Over Intensity

 Implementation Protocol

-- Track streaks, not peaks.
+- Track frequency, not magnitude.

 Common Errors